oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_vcn_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>List of IPv4 CIDR blocks associated with the VCN.
-The CIDRs must maintain the following rules -</div>
+                                            <div>The list of one or more IPv4 CIDR blocks for the VCN that meet the following criteria: - The CIDR blocks must be valid. - They must not overlap with each other or with the on-premises network CIDR block. - The number of CIDR blocks must not exceed the limit of CIDR blocks allowed per VCN.</div>
-                                            <div>a.
-The list of CIDRs provided are valid b.
-There is no overlap between different CIDRs c.
-The number of CIDRs should not exceed the max limit of CIDRs per VCN d.
-It is an error to set both cidrBlock and cidrBlocks.</div>
+                                            <div>**Important:** Do *not* specify a value for `cidrBlock`.
+Use this parameter instead.</div>
                                                         </td>
             </tr>
                                 <tr>